superwall/Superwall-Flutter/CONTRIBUTING.md

 Under the hood it is based on [Pigeon](https://pub.dev/packages/pigeon), which enables us to generate Dart, Kotlin and Swift interfaces and method channels, enabling typesafe communication between the Native Host and Flutter.

-Each platform contains implementations of the generated interfaces, allowing it's Flutter counterpart to hook into native calls easily.
+Each platform contains implementations of the generated interfaces, allowing its Flutter counterpart to hook into native calls easily.

 ## Pigeon Integration